-In 2014 we worked with Arts and Minds to conduct initial research into early intervention in mental health support.
+In 2014 we worked with Arts and Minds to conduct initial research into the benefits of arts and culture on the mental health and wellbeing of children and young people and early intervention in mental health support.
 The following outlines our responses and actions:

 - Filling the Gaps: the report finds emerging evidence for this practice which can be strengthened.

 - Mental health for young people and children should be a high priority in all areas of work: we will work to raise awareness with commissioners and other stakeholders.